 - Swelling of the vulva or lower extremities

-What are signs that my amniotic fluid is leaking?
+What are the signs that my amniotic fluid is leaking?

 - Amount of leakage: A good test is to line your underwear with a pantyliner.
-Each time you use the restroom over the course of a few hours, check to see if your pantyliner is wet.
-If you notice that it’s always wet, it’s likely your amniotic fluid is leaking.
+Check to see if your pantyliner is wet each time you use the restroom over a few hours.
+If you notice that it’s always wet, your amniotic fluid is likely leaking.

 - Color: The fluid in your amniotic sac is a clear or yellowish hue.
 If you spot the clear/yellow fluid when using the bathroom that is different from the cloudy and sticky consistency of discharge and the brighter yellow of urine, make sure to contact your doctor.
-A brown or green color of the fluid is a signal of meconium, in which you should also contact your physician.
+A brown or green fluid color signals meconium, which you should also contact your physician.

-- Scent: Amniotic fluid does not have a scent.
-So if you’ve noticed some leakage or fluid trickling down there that doesn’t smell like urine and is basically odorless, it’s a reasonable assumption that it’s leaking.
+- Scent: Amniotic fluid does not have a smell.
+So, if you’ve noticed some leakage or fluid trickling down there that doesn’t smell like urine and is odorless, it’s a reasonable assumption that it’s leaking.

-If you have any questions or concerns about the color, odor, or volume of your amniotic fluid, get in touch with your physician, who can help determine whether there is a problem or not.
-Be sure to be watchful of your body, as your amniotic fluid is essential in your baby’s well-being.
+If you have any questions or concerns about the color, odor, or volume of your amniotic fluid, contact your physician, who can help determine whether there is a problem.
+Be watchful of your body, as your amniotic fluid is essential to your baby’s well-being.